British people

 “It is impossible for an Englishman to open his mouth without making some other Englishman hate or despise him”. – George Bernard Shaw.

-Some people – mainly Scots, Welsh and Irish – love to dislike the English.
+That is a big question.
+British people have a variety of heritages.
+Some – mainly Scots, Welsh and Irish – love to dislike the English.
 English is the main language for more than 95% of the population, but native languages include Welsh, Gaelic and Cornish – all Celtic in origin.
 Dialects vary considerably: one will find we don’t all speak like King Charles and that there are huge regional differences from north to south and east to west – a consequence of a rich heritage of invasions and not having TV until relatively recently.
 Sometimes, we don’t even understand each other.
 As a result of immigration, largely since the mid-20th century, an array of other languages – Asian and European – are also spoken, mainly in urban areas.

 The English, in particular, are not renowned for speaking other people’s languages very well and believe the trick to getting foreigners to understand them is to SPEAK VERY LOUDLY OR EVEN SHOUT.
 The assumption is that as everyone surely understands English, then a lack of comprehension on the part of the listener means s/he must be deaf.
 You may also notice people praying in English; this is because English is spoken in heaven, of course.